Germany: Economy

 Germany is part of the European single market which represents more than 450 million consumers.
-In 2017, the country accounted for 28% of the Eurozone economy according to the International Monetary Fund.
+In 2017, the country accounted for 28% of the eurozone economy according to the International Monetary Fund.
 Germany introduced the common European currency, the euro, in 2002.
-Its monetary policy is set by the European Central Bank, which is headquartered in Frankfurt.
+Its monetary policy is set by the European Central Bank, which is based in Frankfurt, the country's largest financial centre.
+Germany is the world's third-largest exporter and third-largest importer, and it has the second-largest trade surplus after China.
+Its largest trading partners in 2024 were the United States, China, and the Netherlands.
+Germany's main exports are vehicles, machinery, and chemical goods.

-Being home to the modern car, the automotive industry in Germany is regarded as one of the most competitive and innovative in the world, and is the sixth-largest by production as of 2021.
-The top ten exports of Germany are vehicles, machinery, chemical goods, electronic products, electrical equipments, pharmaceuticals, transport equipments, basic metals, food products, and rubber and plastics.
+The German automotive industry is regarded as one of the most competitive and innovative in the world.
+It was the sixth-largest by production and largest by export value in 2023.
+Germany is home to Volkswagen Group, the world's second-largest automotive manufacturer by vehicle production.